Second Amended and Restated

 - Consider major changes and other major questions respecting the appropriate auditing and accounting practices to be used in the preparation of the financial statements when presented by the Independent Auditor or management.

-- Discuss with management the Company's earnings announcements, including the use of "pro forma" or "adjusted" non-GAAP information, as well as financial information and earnings guidance provided to analysts and rating agencies.
+- Review and discuss with management and the Independent Auditor the Company’s earnings announcements, including the type of information to be included and its presentation and the use of “pro forma” or “adjusted” non-GAAP information, as well as any financial information and earnings guidance provided to analysts and rating agencies, including the type of information to be disclosed and type of presentation to be made.

 - Review with management and the Independent Auditor the effect of regulatory and accounting initiatives as well as off-balance sheet structures, if any, on the Company's financial statements.